Jelebu District: Economy

 The rubber and mining business made Malaya as one of the richest in natural resources during the British colonial period.
 Jelebu was one such district that produced some of the world's best quality rubber and steel.
 Pineapple production there is ranked one of the top in Peninsular Malaysia.
 For some unknown reasons, Jelebu is home to some of the state's biggest and most advanced rehabilitation centres.

 Politics

-Currently Jelebu constituency is represented in the Dewan Rakyat by Dato' Jalaluddin Bin Alias of UMNO, the leading party of the federal opposition coalition Barisan Nasional.
+Currently Jelebu constituency is represented in the Dewan Rakyat by Dato' Jalaluddin Alias of UMNO, the leading party of the Barisan Nasional coalition.

 In turn, Jelebu contributes 4 seats to the Negeri Sembilan State Legislative Assembly: